theswayamsingh/StudentRecordManagementSystem/readme.txt

 Hi!

 This is Swayam Singh,
-this software is designed to manage the records of students, including ledger and marksheet.
+this software is designed to manage the data of students, including ledger and marksheet.

 This is develoved by using Python framework (tkinter) and